Novoa (Spanish footballer)

-José Manuel Díaz Novoa (born 1 January 1944), known as Novoa, is a Spanish retired footballer who played as a forward, and a manager.
+José Manuel Díaz Novoa (1 January 1944 – 5 July 2026), known as Novoa, was a Spanish footballer who played as a forward, and a manager.

-Novoa spent the most of his playing and managerial career linked with Sporting Gijón, but also managed other La Liga sides such as Celta, Real Burgos and Espanyol.
+Novoa spent most of his playing and managerial career linked with Sporting Gijón, but also managed other La Liga sides such as Celta, Real Burgos and Espanyol.

 Playing career

 Born in Gijón, Asturias, Novoa made his professional debut with hometown side Sporting de Gijón during the 1962–63 season, in the Copa del Generalísimo.
 In 1967, he moved to fellow Segunda División side RC Celta de Vigo, helping in their promotion to La Liga in 1969.

 Novoa made his debut in the top tier of Spanish football on 21 September 1969, playing the last 21 minutes in a 1–1 home draw against CE Sabadell FC.
 He moved to Tercera División side Real Avilés CF in the following year, but retired in 1971 at the age of just 27 after a severe knee injury.